Penkace/CHGAT/README.md

  'node_pinyin_list': [['zhu1', 13]]}
 ```

-Download the dataset from the repo or prepare your own dataset in a similar format.
-We provide the training data, validation data and test data in the folder `data`.
+5. Download the dataset from the link [google driver](https://drive.google.com/drive/folders/1TX5dAwE6_v2AcgBx2Ngwb7kUdBFAlhC-?usp=sharing) or prepare your own dataset in a similar format.
+We provide the training data, validation data and test data.

 ### Training CHGAT
 Please run following commands for training.